-“I plan on waiting at least a month until I update my iOS to iOS 11.
+“I plan on waiting at least a month until I update my iPhone to iOS 11.3.
 But Apple won’t let me.
 They keep reminding me every two hours to update and I can’t turn it off.
-The only options I have are “update” and “remind me later.”
+The only options I have are “Ininstall Tonight” and “Remind Me Later”.
 I want to disable this reminder.
 Anyone know what I can do?”

 1. Delete the Downloaded Update from Your Device

-If you delete the automatically downloaded update, there should be no more reminders to update.
-Here’s how to do it
+If you delete the automatically downloaded iOS 11.3 update, there should be no more reminders to update.
+Here’s how to do it.

 Step 1: Tap on Settings.

 Step 2: Tap General and then Storage & iCloud Storage.

 Step 3: From there, tap “Manage Storage” (below “Storage” not “iCloud.”)